Showing posts with label Claudio Naranjo. Show all posts

 Gurdjieff was vague about his teachers.
 In Meetings with Remarkable Men, and in several other places, he makes them the stuff of legend, idealized characters, almost caricatures in a mythic story of discovery and intrigue.
 They imparted a special, hidden teaching.
 They are never clearly identified.
 This is the very nature of esotericism

 obscure and only understood by a small number of people with special (and perhaps secret) knowledge.
-Understanding these teachings requires secrecy and initiation.
+Understanding these teachings requires an initiation.

 I meet “The Work.”